 John trained for six years under legendary couples therapist Dr. Stan Tatkin, widely regarded as one of the top couples therapists in the world.
 Dr. Tatkin is the author of Wired for Love and Your Brain on Love and a professor of family medicine at UCLA Medical School.
 John assisted Dr. Tatkin in his trainings as the first teaching assistant of Dr. Tatkin’s developing institute, and was eventually 1 of 12 couples therapists in the world invited to form the Core Faculty of the PACT Institute, a training organization to help couples therapists learn and practice the new science and latest methods.

-John has also studied with notable leaders in the field such as Drs.
+John has also studied with other notable leaders in the field of psychology such as Drs.
 Pat Ogden, Alan Schore, Dan Siegel, Steve Porges, Don Catherall, Bonnie Badenoch and Diana Fosha.
 He has studied the couples therapy work of Sue Johnson (Emotionally Focused Therapy–EFT) and is certified at Level II of Gottman Method Couples Therapy.
-Most importantly, John has many years of experience seeing couples of all types and ages for a variety of relationship goals and imparts that experience to his Associate therapists as well.
+Most importantly, John has many years of experience seeing couples of all types and ages for a variety of relationship goals and imparts that experience to his associate therapists.
+Our associate therapists train regularly in the most current approaches to relationship health and couples therapy and John collaborates with them in discussing all couples being seen in our practice.

 Our approach to couples work is generally challenging, deep, and rewarding.
 With our support, couples work to get to the bottom of their issues so that they can be fearless at home and masters of their partnership.
 Goals are set at the beginning of the work and we move efficiently toward meeting them.
 Couples should come in ready to take their relationship to the next level!